forc-db/ForC/DATA USE.md

 ## Database citations:

-Any publications using ForC data should cite all references included in the required.citations field of any records they are using.
-This field indicates the ForC database publications first presenting each record (or a substantially modified version thereof) or the publications of partern databases.
+Any publications using ForC data should cite all references included in the `required.citations` field of any records they are using.
+This field indicates the ForC database publications first presenting each record (or a substantially modified version thereof) or the publications of partner databases.
 Current publications contained in this field include:

 * Anderson-Teixeira, K.J. *et al.* 2016.
 Carbon dynamics of mature and regrowth tropical forests derived from a pantropical database (TropForC-db).
 Global Change Biology.
 DOI: [10.1111/gcb.13226](http://dx.doi.org/10.1111/gcb.13226)